namrathaashok/namrathaashok/README.md

 ## 🚀 About Me

-🎓 Engineering Student
+🎓 Computer Science Engineering

 💻 Aspiring Software Engineer passionate about programming, problem-solving, and technology

-🔧 Interested in Embedded Systems, Arduino, IoT, and Software Development
+🔧 Interested in Artificial Intelligence and Machine Learning

 🌱 Currently learning Data Structures, Python, Web Development, and Git